Cloud-SPAN/nerc-metagenomics05-binning/_episodes/04-OtherResources.md

 > ## Recommended reading:
-> These two reviews [Taş et al.,2021](https://www.sciencedirect.com/science/article/pii/S0958166921000240) [Yang et al., 2021](https://www.sciencedirect.com/science/article/pii/S2001037021004931#s0055) have comprehensive lists of different tools and databases to use for your metagenomic analysis.
+> These two reviews [Taş et al.,2021](https://www.sciencedirect.com/science/article/pii/S0958166921000240)  and [Yang et al., 2021](https://www.sciencedirect.com/science/article/pii/S2001037021004931#s0055) have comprehensive lists of different tools and databases to use for your metagenomic analysis.

 {: .callout}